Jikrebello/Jikrebello/README.md

-👋 Hi, I’m James and this is my github.
+👋 Hi, I’m James and this is my Github.

-🎓 Got my Bachelor of Computer and Information Sciences in Game Design and Development from the IIE at Vega School Johannesburg.
+🎓 Got my Bachelor of Computer and Information Sciences in Game Design and Development from the IIE Vega School Johannesburg.

-👀 I’m interested in anything C#/ C++ related, in particular game development using Unity, the MonoGame framework, Unreal Engine and the SFML framework.
+👷‍♂️ Currently I'm a Junior Full Stack .NET developer at Devloop.

-🌱 I’m currently expanding my C# and C++ repertoire, with my focus on learning new design patterns.
-I plan on getting into the MERN stack for web development soon though!
+🌱 Outside of web development, I’m interested in C# and C++, in particular game development using Unity, Unreal Engine, and the SFML and RayLib frameworks.

 📫 How to reach me: You can contact me on my email at jikrebello.za@gmail.com